yashmishra12/consoleLogAdder/README.md

 # Console Log Adder

 This VSCode extension adds a `console.log` statement at the end of the current line in the active text editor.

 ## Features

 - Adds a `console.log(``);` statement at the cursor position.
 - Positions the cursor inside the backticks for immediate input.
-- Quickly trigger the extension by pressing `Alt+Q`.
-- Useful when snippets are loading really slowly.

 ## Usage

 1. Select the line where you want to add the `console.log`.
-2. Press `Alt+Q` to quickly add a `console.log(``);` statement.
+2. Execute the `console-log-adder.addConsoleLog` command.
 3. Start typing inside the backticks.

 ## Installation